 A few of the first ones vets tend to choose include:

-You can buy a few topical antibiotics at your local drugstore, but most are only available through your vet (or at a pharmacy with a vet’s prescription).
+You can buy a few topical antibiotics at your local drugstore, but most are only available through your vet (or at a physical or online pet pharmacy with a vet’s prescription).

-A few online retailers sell antibiotics, but you should avoid purchasing them from these places.
-Doing so may be illegal, and you should never administer antibiotics without your vet’s approval for your pet’s safety.
+A few online retailers sell antibiotics, but you should use extreme caution when purchasing medications from these places.
+Doing so may be illegal in some cases, and you should never administer antibiotics without your vet’s approval for your pet’s safety.

 While antibiotics often cause minor side effects, serious problems are relatively rare.
 Individual dogs will exhibit varying reactions to different antibiotics, so you never know exactly how your dog will react until you try a given medication.

 Some of the most common side effects associated with antibiotics include:

 - Loss of appetite

 - Yeast infections

 Talk to your vet if your dog exhibits any of these symptoms.
 Yeast infections often require medication to eliminate, but digestion-related problems will sometimes resolve on their own once you complete the prescribed antibiotic regimen.
 Nevertheless, your vet may be able to prescribe other medications or a course of probiotics that will help settle your dog’s stomach.

 Rarely, dogs can suffer from allergic reactions to antibiotics.
 Sometimes, these reactions can be quite serious, so contact your vet immediately if your dog suffers from hives, swelling (particularly of the face or throat), or breathing difficulties, or he exhibits any unusual behaviors.